University Health Services header

 We accept many plans, including but not limited to: Aetna, Blue Cross Blue Shield of Massachusetts, CVS Caremark, Express Scripts, GIC, Health New England, Harvard Pilgrim, Paid Prescriptions, Medco, Tufts, and Tricare.
 If you have questions about a particular plan, call us!

-I'm a UMass employee who now has pharmacy benefits through CVS Caremark.
-Can I still use the UHS Pharmacy?
+I'm a UMass employee with pharmacy benefits through CVS Caremark.
+Can I use the UHS Pharmacy?

 Do I need to show an insurance card?